- Python Basics

 - any piece of code

-- sometime the whole program
+- sometimes the whole program

 Types of Comment in Python

-Single-line Comment in Python
+Single-line comment in Python

-# I'm a single-line comment of Python print("Hey!\nHow are you?") # I'm also a single-line comment of Python
+# I'm a single-line comment in Python print("Hey!\nHow are you?") # I'm also a single-line comment in Python

 As you can see from the above program and its output, only the statement: